Products Liability Attorney in Denver, Colorado

 The attorney advises patients to request that removed hip parts be saved after surgery.
 These parts, being the patient’s property, are critical for evidentiary purposes.
 Preserving these parts significantly aids in building a case, demonstrating the issues with the artificial hip, and facilitating legal proceedings if required.

 Denver, CO personal injury lawyer George McLaughlin shares his advice for clients faced with injuries caused by artificial hip failure.
-For individuals with an artificial hip, maintaining regular follow-ups with an orthopedic surgeon is crucial, particularly for those with a metal-on-metal bearing surface.
-This specific type of hip, featuring metal components in both the head and cup, presents challenges due to the potential shedding of microscopic metal debris over time.
-Complications, such as metallosis, adverse tissue reactions, pain, and muscle degradation, may arise, ultimately leading to the necessity for hip removal and replacement.
+He advises that individuals with an artificial hip follow specific steps to ensure their safety and protect their legal interests.
+Regular follow-ups with an orthopedic surgeon are essential, particularly for patients with a metal-on-metal bearing surface.
+In this design, both the femoral head and the cup are metal, which can shed microscopic metal debris over time.
+Such wear can lead to complications including metallosis, adverse tissue reactions, pain, and muscle degradation, sometimes necessitating removal and replacement of the hip.